Anax: Warfare

-Ahhiyawa Texts
+Ahhiyawa texts

-The Ahhiyawa texts include correspondences between unnamed Mycenaean wanaxes and the Hittite kingdom.
-One such text from the collection, known as the Tawagalawa Letter, was composed from the King of Hatti to an unnamed Mycenaean wanax, and contained diplomatic correspondences regarding a man by the name of Piyamaradu, who had acted against the Hittite King; and that the wanax should either return him or reject him.
-The same text informs that the unnamed wanax had previously been in conflict with the Hittites over the territory of wilusa, though there is no further conflict between them.
-The Hittite King refers to the wanax not by title but as brother in these texts, a common practice in the ancient Near East in diplomatic correspondences with powers viewed as equal participants in interregional status.
-Another text which is heavily fragmented was sent by a wanax to the King of Hatti (likely Muwattalli II) concerning the ownership of islands.
+The Ahhiyawa texts include correspondences between unnamed Mycenaean wánaxes and the Hittite kingdom.
+One such text from the collection, known as the Tawagalawa Letter, was composed from the King of Hatti to an unnamed Mycenaean wánax, and contained diplomatic correspondences regarding a man by the name of Piyamaradu, who had acted against the Hittite King; and that the wánax should either return him or reject him.
+The same text informs that the unnamed wánax had previously been in conflict with the Hittites over the territory of Wilusa, though there is no further conflict between them.
+The Hittite King refers to the wánax not by title but as "brother" in these texts, a common practice in the ancient Near East in diplomatic correspondences with powers viewed as equal participants in interregional status.
+Another text which is heavily fragmented was sent by a wánax to the King of Hatti (likely Muwattalli II) concerning the ownership of islands.